 I am on a four-stage plane journey, from Vienna to Sharm-el-Sheikh and back via Istanbul.
 On the first leg, from Vienna to Istanbul, my Turkish Airlines flight features seat-back video and I choose recent blockbuster “Black Panther”.

-Unfortunately the crew make many announcements in numerous languages, interrupting the movie.
-So I miss the end of the film, which I am hoping will include astonishing plot twists but fear will mostly be superheroes slugging each other (a problem with all superhero movies: if two superheroes have a superhero fist-fight, how do you make it interesting?
+Unfortunately the crew make many announcements in numerous languages (bold italic links are to other blogs on this site), interrupting the movie.
+So I miss the end of the film, which I am hoping will include astonishing plot twists but fear will mostly be superheroes slugging each other (a fundamental problem with all superhero movies: if two superheroes have a superhero fist-fight, how do you make it interesting?
 No-one knows).

-On the subsequent three legs, Istanbul-Sharm, Sharm-Istanbul and Istanbul-Vienna, the Turkish Airlines aircraft are older, without seat-back video.
-So I still haven’t seen the end of “Black Panther”.
+On the next three legs, Istanbul-Sharm, Sharm-Istanbul and Istanbul-Vienna, the Turkish Airlines aircraft are older, without seat-back video.
+So I haven’t seen the end of “Black Panther”.
 Should I make an effort to catch the last 20 minutes?
 What do you think?
 No spoilers please!

-But good news is coming.
+The news gets worse.
 On the communal screens on the older planes, the airline shows episodes of Fish Tank Kings.
-This is a reality TV show in which… people build fish tanks (National Geographic: “Extreme fish tanks have become the ultimate status symbol and the people who are on the cutting edge are in high demand”).
+This is a reality TV show in which… people build fish tanks.
+Why would anyone want to watch this?
+According to National Geographic, who produce the show: “Extreme fish tanks have become the ultimate status symbol and the people who are on the cutting edge are in high demand”.

 This brings to eight the number of books read on my holiday in Sharm-el-Sheikh, a 15-day period when I make a conscious effort to detox from my phone; to swim in the ocean; and do four hours of writing, daily.